FunkinCrew/AseSparrow/readme.md

 # Installation

-Download the `.aseprite-extension` from the Github Releases, and then you should be able to double-click the file to install it easily.
+Download the `.aseprite-extension` from the [Github Releases](https://github.com/FunkinCrew/AseSparrow/releases), and then you should be able to double-click the file to install it easily.
 See the [Aseprite Documentation](https://www.aseprite.org/docs/extensions/) for further info on installing extensions into Aseprite.

-# Usage
+# Usage (Aseprite)

 Usage should be pretty simple and familiar if you've used Adobe Animate's "Export Sprite Sheet" option.